 This instructor is currently not teaching any courses.

-Wendy Hui Kyong Chun leads SFU's Digital Democracies Group.
+Wendy Hui Kyong Chun leads SFU's Digital Democracies Institute.
 This group integrates research in the humanities and data sciences to address questions of equality and social justice.
 It seeks to combat the current proliferation of online “echo chambers” and discriminatory algorithms by creating alternative data literacies and paradigms for connection: from applications and methods to transform hostile social media exchanges into productive dialogs, to critical analyses of fake news and its historical evolution.
 Working with the many centers of excellence at SFU in the areas of Big Data and Engaging Communities/Civil Society, it helps develop the coalitions necessary to produce innovative approaches to digital democracy.